stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

     DataFolder(pattern='*.tdi',type=Stoner.Data).each.normalise('mac116','mac119').save()

-This last example illustrates a special ability of a :py:class:`DataFolder` to use the methods of the type of :py:class:`Stoner.Core.DataFile` inside the DataFolder.
-The special :py:attr:`DataFolder.each` attribute (which is actually a
-:py:class:`Stoner.Folders.each_item instance) provides special hooks to let you call methods of the underlying :py:attr:`DataFolder.type` class on each file in the :py:class:`DataFolder` in turn.
+This last example illustrates a special ability of a :py:class:`DataFolder` to use the methods of the type of :py:class:`Stoner.Data` inside the DataFolder.
+The special :py:attr:`DataFolder.each` attribute (which is actually a :py:class:`Stoner.Folders.each_item instance) provides special hooks to let you call methods of the underlying :py:attr:`DataFolder.type` class on each file in the :py:class:`DataFolder` in turn.
 When you access a method on :py:attr:`DataFolder.each` that is actually a method of the DataFile, they call a method that wraps a call to each :py:class:`Stoner.Data` in turn.
 If the method